sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2019.md

 repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
-This is really just a summary to motivate myself to keep on track and be reminded as often as possible to stay a bit more humble, as it becomes obvious that I don’t know much in the end.
+This is really just a summary to motivate myself to keep on track and be reminded as often as possible to stay a bit more humble, as it becomes obvious that I don't know much in the end.
 In the process, I hope you may find some inspiration too.

 ---

 ## November
+### 23
+- University of London
+    - **Introduction to Programming II**
+        - Finish [JavaScript Fundamentals](https://app.pluralsight.com/library/courses/javascript-fundamentals) course at Pluralsight (programming the BOM and DOM, promises & error handling, data access using HTTP, forms, security and building for production).
+        - Finish [JavaScript Objects and Prototypes](https://app.pluralsight.com/library/courses/javascript-objects-prototypes) course at Pluralsight (creating JavaScript objects, object properties, prototypes and inheritance).
+        - [Practical Design Patterns in JavaScript](https://app.pluralsight.com/library/courses/javascript-practical-design-patterns) course at Pluralsight (what design patterns are, objects, creational design patterns, structural design patterns, behavioral patterns).

 ### 22
 - University of London
     - **Discrete mathematics**